Data dictionary: Documentation

 The terms data dictionary and data repository indicate a more general software utility than a catalogue.
 A catalogue is closely coupled with the DBMS software.
 It provides the information stored in it to the user and the DBA, but it is mainly accessed by the various software modules of the DBMS itself, such as DDL and DML compilers, the query optimiser, the transaction processor, report generators, and the constraint enforcer.
 On the other hand, a data dictionary is a data structure that stores metadata, i.e., (structured) data about information.
 The software package for a stand-alone data dictionary or data repository may interact with the software modules of the DBMS, but it is mainly used by the designers, users and administrators of a computer system for information resource management.
 These systems maintain information on system hardware and software configuration, documentation, application and users as well as other information relevant to system administration.

 If a data dictionary system is used only by the designers, users, and administrators and not by the DBMS Software, it is called a passive data dictionary.
 Otherwise, it is called an active data dictionary or data dictionary.
 When a passive data dictionary is updated, it is done so manually and independently from any changes to a DBMS (database) structure.
 With an active data dictionary, the dictionary is updated first and changes occur in the DBMS automatically as a result.

 Database users and application developers can benefit from an authoritative data dictionary document that catalogs the organization, contents, and conventions of one or more databases.
-This typically includes the names and descriptions of various tables (records or Entities) and their contents (fields) plus additional details, like the type and length of each data element.
-Another important piece of information that a data dictionary can provide is the relationship between Tables.
-This is sometimes referred to in Entity-Relationship diagrams, or if using Set descriptors, identifying which Sets database Tables participate in.
+This typically includes the names and descriptions of various tables (records or entities) and their contents (fields), plus additional details, like the type and length of each data element.
+Another important piece of information that a data dictionary can provide is the relationship between tables.
+This is sometimes referred to in entity-relationship diagrams (ERDs), or if using set descriptors, identifying which sets database tables participate in.

 In an active data dictionary constraints may be placed upon the underlying data.
-For instance, a Range may be imposed on the value of numeric data in a data element (field), or a Record in a Table may be FORCED to participate in a set relationship with another Record-Type.
-Additionally, a distributed DBMS may have certain location specifics described within its active data dictionary (e.g. where Tables are physically located).
+For instance, a range may be imposed on the value of numeric data in a data element (field), or a record in a table may be forced to participate in a set relationship with another record-type.
+Additionally, a distributed DBMS may have certain location specifics described within its active data dictionary (e.g. where tables are physically located).

 The data dictionary consists of record types (tables) created in the database by systems generated command files, tailored for each supported back-end DBMS.
 Oracle has a list of specific views for the "sys" user.
 This allows users to look up the exact information that is needed.
 Command files contain SQL Statements for CREATE TABLE, CREATE UNIQUE INDEX, ALTER TABLE (for referential integrity), etc., using the specific statement required by that type of database.

 There is no universal standard as to the level of detail in such a document.